 Supply chain configuration

-As previously discussed, the configuration defines the linkage between companies that work collaboratively to provide value to the end users.
+As we discussed, the configuration defines the linkage between companies that work together to provide value to the end users.
 Configuration can be set according to the industries, market, product lifecycles, etc. Hence companies can choose which configuration best suits them.
 You can consider how all MNCs, corporations, or conglomerates operate in multiple countries without any intervention in SCM.
 All companies can better understand their respective market, product ranges, and all other factors due to operational independence given by parent companies.
-This can, of course, differs from company to company.
+This can, of course, differ from company to company.

 Another vital part is the stable network formed by OEMs through tiered distributors and suppliers.
 When it associates with short-term suppliers and distributors, it achieves operational flexibility and agility, also known as a dynamic network.
 The following table will make you acquainted with the difference between them.